 This course assists students in developing the fundamentals in interpersonal communication.
-Utilizing a sound theoretical base, students will review current theory as it relates to diversity and human interaction, learning to apply principles of sound communication in their profession.
-Building on these foundations, students will develop skills to address grief and loss, crisis response and conflict management in a variety of cultural contexts.
-In addition, students will apply this knowledge by interpreting information to organize and produce reports that meet the judicial system requirements.
+Utilizing a sound theoretical base, students review current theory as it relates to diversity and human interaction, learning to apply principles of sound communication in their profession.
+Building on these foundations, students develop skills to address grief and loss, crisis response and conflict management in a variety of cultural contexts.
+In addition, students apply this knowledge by interpreting information to organize and produce reports that meet the judicial system requirements.

 Students registering for credit courses for the first time must declare a program at the point of registration.
 Declaring a program does not necessarily mean students must complete a program, individual courses may be taken for skill improvement and upgrading.